 Spoonville Trail -Named after a ghost town that once stood at the mouth of Crockery Creek on the Grand River, the first 1.8 miles of the Spoonville Trail were opened in 2016.
 This first phase of the trail goes from North Cedar Drive to Leonard Road, crossing the Sgt.
 Henry E. Plant Memorial Bridge.
 Construction should begin this summer on two more miles of trail from Leonard Street to Nunica.
 When completed, it will create an important link between the North Bank Trail and the Grand River Explorers Trail.

 Upper Macatawa Greenway Trail - The 2.8-mile Upper Macatawa Greenway Trail provides a critical link between the Fred Meijer Kenowa Trail and a vast network of trails in the Holland metro area that leads to the Lake Michigan shoreline.
 “Short and sweet,” we think you’ll relish every inch of this beautifully landscaped trail.
 Developed and maintained by Ottawa County Parks, this paved path begins at Adams Road and meanders through the Upper Macatawa Natural Area, passing along the Macatawa River, through meadows, grassy wetlands, rolling hills, dense hardwood forest, and several bridges and boardwalks over steep ravines, before crossing another bridge over the river and linking up with the Fred Meijer Kenowa Trail on Byron Road

-1. Register today and invite your friends & family to join you!
+1. Register today (or at least by July 1st) and invite your friends & family to join you!